steamcannon/steamcannon.org/_steps/launching_appliance/test_app.md

 ---
-title: Test SteamCannon
+title: Play With SteamCannon
 ---

-* go to http://public_dns:8080 in your browser
+Go to the Instances screen, find your running SteamCannon appliance, and copy it's Public DNS.
+Open http://<instance_public_dns>:8080 in your browser to play with SteamCannon.

-* it can take several minutes for the instance to boot and steamcannon to configure itself and come up, be patient
+It can take a few minutes for the instance to boot and SteamCannon to start so if the page doesn't open right away wait a few minutes and try again.